pelinbalci/pelinbalci.github.io/CV.md

 learning and deep learning.

 At present, I am working as a Lead Data Scientist at SabancıDx.
-My research interests are focused on Tiny ML, Natural Language Processing (NLP) and Reinforcement Learning.
+My research interests are focused on Tiny ML, Natural Language Processing (NLP), Large Language Models and Reinforcement Learning.
 These are particularly dynamic areas of study, and I am passionate about advancing my understanding of them.

 I am using Python as my primary programming language for my various projects.
 Additionally, I strive to enhance my coding skills by utilizing LeetCode.
 My objective is to make meaningful contributions to the data science community in Turkey.
 Recently, I joined AYA (Açık Yazılım Ağı), an organization committed to helping those impacted by the devastating earthquake in Kahramanmaraş.
 I have worked as a lead on data labeling for NER and Intent Classification Models.
-I am also a member of the Geeks of Data community, which offers a valuable platform for sharing my knowledge and learning from the experiences of others.
+I’m also giving mentorship on the [Geleceğini Kuran Genç Kadınlar (Young Women Establishing Their Future)](https://geleceginikurangenckadinlar.org/) project to support young womens who are neither in education nor in employment.

 As a self-learner, I firmly believe in the importance of open-source software.
 I embrace this philosophy by sharing my codes on GitHub and publishing posts on my website and Medium.
 If you have any questions about my projects or wish to